 What Is Life Insurance?

-Life insurance is a contract between you and an insurance company that, in exchange for your monthly payments, guarantees a prearranged sum of money for your loved ones when you die.
-A good rule of thumb is to get a policy for yourself that provides 10–12 times your annual salary (More about how you can figure out your number later).
+Life insurance is an agreement between you and an insurance provider that, in exchange for your monthly payments, the insurer will pay a sum of money to your loved ones when you die.

-It may feel like a bummer of a topic, but providing life insurance on yourself is a beautiful act of love for your family.
-Just focus on this: You buy life insurance not because you are going to die, but because those you love are going to live and you want them to be financially secure after you’re gone!
+Okay, it’s not a fun topic to think about.
+But focus on this: You buy life insurance not because you’re going to die but because those you love are going to live—and you want them to be financially secure after you’re gone.

 How Does Life Insurance Work?

-Premiums – the monthly or yearly payments you make to buy the insurance policy
+- Premiums – the monthly or yearly payments you make to own the insurance policy

-Beneficiary – those you choose to receive the death benefit of your policy (like your spouse or children, but it can be anyone you name)
+- Beneficiaries – the people you choose to receive the death benefit of your policy (like your spouse or children, but it can be anyone you name)

-So, basically, once you start paying your premiums, the insurance company is guaranteeing they’ll pay out the death benefit to your beneficiaries when you die.
-Usually, this would be to your spouse or your children, but it could be to anyone you choose.
+In a nutshell, once you (the policyholder) start paying your premiums, the insurance company guarantees they’ll pay the death benefit to your beneficiaries when you die.

 Types of Life Insurance

-Term life insurance provides coverage for a specific amount of time (think presidential term or term of service).
-If you or your spouse pass away at any time during this term, your beneficiaries will receive the death benefit from the policy.
+Term life insurance provides coverage for a specific amount of time.
+If you pass away at any time during this term, your beneficiaries will receive the death benefit from the policy.

-A lot of people think the cash value included with permanent life insurance will help them retire wealthy.
-But the truth is, cash value life insurance is one of the worst financial options out there!
-Dave Ramsey often calls it “the payday lender of the middle class.”
-You can find a ton of better places to invest that will give you a much better return for your dollars.
+But here’s the deal: Cash value life insurance is one of the worst financial options out there!
+There are a ton of better places to invest that will give you a better return for your buck.